dotchain/dotjs/README.md

 Occasionally though, custom mutation types will be needed and it is possible to define them.
 There isn't an example for this yet but hopefully, I'll add one soon.

-### Streams

-The [streams](streams.md) component implements a set of useful primitives for working direclty on streams.

 ### Golang and Javascript interop